akshaychavan010101/Souled-Store-Clone/README.md

-# Bagelly - The clone of "Th Souled Store"
+# Bagelly - The clone of "The Souled Store"

 Bagelly fashions-website This was a Solo project Executed in 5 days.